 Princess Cruise

-14 Day Inside Passage leaving from Vancouver, BC.
-This cruise is on the Discovery Princess, which has to sail on the outside of Vancouver Island.
+14 Day Voyage of the Glaciers Grand Adventure leaving from Vancouver, BC.
 It includes 4 ports and a visit to Hubbard Glacier, College Fjord and Glacier Bay National Park on the itinerary.

 Holland America